 The BSN-DNP Nurse Anesthesia Program is a practice doctoral curriculum that prepares baccalaureate nurses to manage the anesthesia needs of patients across the lifespan.
 The primary outcome of the nurse anesthesia concentration is the development of the highest level of scientific knowledge and practice expertise in all types of anesthesia and phases of anesthesia care.
-The BSN-DNP Nurse Anesthesia program is designed to equip future nurse anesthetists with the knowledge and skills to implement best evidence-based practice, translational science, safety and quality improvement in nurse anesthesia practice.
-Additional experiences in systems leadership to enhance patient outcomes, cost-effective care and healthcare delivery models are included in the doctoral course of study.
+The BSN-DNP Nurse Anesthesia program is designed to equip future nurse anesthetists with the knowledge and skills to implement evidence- based practice, and safety and quality improvement in nurse anesthesia practice.
+Additional experiences in systems leadership, care management and translational science are included in the doctoral course of study.